s3440468/ArithmeticParser/imagene/arithmeticParser/README.txt

 This will allow for easy bug checking..

 --
 (VERSION 1.1)

+The default value for the random number generator is 0 to 255, but the maximum can be changed by using the following function:

+	ParserInterface.setRandMax(Integer newMaximum)

+--
+(VERSION 1.1)
 If you wish to give the parser a string with different spacing than the default then please